adaptant-labs/k8s-dt-node-labeller/README.md

 beta.devicetree.org/nvidia-gm20b: 1
 beta.devicetree.org/pwm-fan: 1
 ```

+In the case of Docker or Kubernetes Deployment, note that these arguments can also be passed on to the container
+directly.

+### Running Node-Local via the CLI App

 In order to submit the labels to the cluster, ensure a valid kubeconfig can be found (e.g. by setting the `KUBECONFIG`
 environment variable, or through specifying the location with the `-kubeconfig` parameter) and execute the node